sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/compile-dependences.md

 ---
 title: SP Compiling and Dependencies
-order: 1
 ---

 ## Compile SP

 Compilation dependencies:

-- [Golang](https://go.dev/dl): SP is written in Golang, you need to install it.
+- [Golang](https://go.dev): SP is written in Golang, you need to install it.
 Golang version requires `1.20+`.
-- [Buf](https://buf.build/docs/installation/): A new way of working with Protocol Buffers.
+- [Buf](https://buf.build): A new way of working with Protocol Buffers.
 SP uses Buf to manage proto files.
 - [protoc-gen-gocosmos](https://github.com/cosmos/gogoproto): Protocol Buffers for Go with Gadgets.
 SP uses this protobuf compiler to generate pb.go files.
 - [mockgen](https://github.com/uber-go/mock): A mocking framework for the Go programming language that is used in unit test.
 - [jq](https://stedolan.github.io/jq/): Command-line JSON processor.
 Users should install jq according to your operating system.